filviu/blog/content/posts/2014/2014-11-04-benchmark-comparison-of-intel-rst-raid-and-microsoft-storage-spaces-pool.md

 ## Conclusion

-If you don&#8217;t have a lot of data use SSDs.
+If you don't have a lot of data use SSDs.
 Faster, more expensive mechanical drives are no match to a RAID10 array made using cheaper drives.
 I still keep virtual machines on the Velociraptor drive because of slightly better seek and 4k performance.
-In the end I went with Intel RST for the better write performance and also because I was not ok using something that Microsoft might break one day since it&#8217;s not standard functionality.
+In the end I went with Intel RST for the better write performance and also because I was not ok using something that Microsoft might break one day since it's not standard functionality.

  [1]: http://www.sgvulcan.com/trick-windows-8-into-creating-a-raid10-stripped-mirrors-array/
  [2]: https://social.technet.microsoft.com/Forums/windowsserver/en-US/64aff15f-2e34-40c6-a873-2e0da5a355d2/parity-storage-space-so-slow-that-its-unusable